Page loading ... Please wait.

 Financiers

-Linzer Cookies: Preheat the oven to 350 degrees F (177 degrees C) and place rack in the center of the oven.
-Place the almonds on a baking sheet and bake for about 8-10 minutes (or until lightly browned and fragrant).
-Once the nuts have cooled, place in a food processor and process with 1/4 cup (50 grams) of the sugar from the recipe until finely ground.
+Linzer Cookies: Preheat your oven to 350 degrees F (180 degrees C) with the oven rack in the center of the oven.
+Place the almonds on a baking sheet and bake about 8-10 minutes, or until lightly browned and fragrant.
+Remove from oven and once the nuts have cooled, place in a food processor, along with 1/4 cup (50 grams) white sugar, and process until finely ground.

-In a separate bowl, whisk or sift together the flour, cinnamon, and salt.
+In a separate bowl, whisk or sift together the flour, cinnamon, salt, and lemon zest.

-In the bowl of your electric mixer (or with a hand mixer), beat the butter and remaining sugar until light and fluffy (approximately 3 minutes).
-Beat in the vanilla extract, egg yolks, and lemon zest.
-Beat in the ground nuts.
-Add the flour mixture beating just until incorporated.
-Divide the dough in half and shape into two rectangles about 1/2 inch (1.5 cm) thick.
-Wrap the two rectangles of dough in plastic wrap and refrigerate until firm (at least one hour and up to several days).
+In the bowl of your electric mixer (or with a hand mixer), beat the butter and remaining 1/2 cup (100 grams) sugar until light and fluffy (about 2-3 minutes).
+Beat in the vanilla extract and egg yolks.
+Finally, beat in the ground almonds and then the flour mixture.
+Divide the dough in half, cover each half with plastic wrap, and refrigerate until firm (30-60 minutes, or up to two days).

 Linzer Cookies Recipe: